soffes/blog/posts/2010-01-03-app-store-rejection.markdown

 ### What Changed

-*Apple changed the rules recently*, which is fine.
+==Apple changed the rules recently==, which is fine.
 They change the App Store every month or so.
 Normally, you just click accept to the new terms and go about your business.
 Do you ever read EULAs?
 I don't.
 Basically the same thing.

 The important change to note (that they obviously didn't highlight, but expected you to read the massive terms in legal speak) was their new policy on undocumented APIs.
-Before, *private APIs* were not allowed and *undocumented APIs* were just frowned upon but still allowed.
+Before, ==private APIs== were not allowed and ==undocumented APIs== were just frowned upon but still allowed.

 #### The Difference Between Private and Undocumented